temporalio/helm-charts/README.md

 # Temporal Helm Chart
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts?ref=badge_shield)

+> **Note:** This version is currently an RC (release candidate).
+To install it, you must specify the version using `--version '1.0.0-0'` in your helm install command.

+> **For existing users:** If you're upgrading from a previous version of the Temporal Helm chart, please see [UPGRADING.md](UPGRADING.md) for important migration information and breaking changes.

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

 This repo contains a V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
 This Helm chart installs only the Temporal server components.
 You must provide persistence (databases) for Temporal to use - the chart does not install any database sub-charts.